Bouchenemehdi24/Facial-expression-recognition-with-HOG-and-SVM/README.md

 ## Description

 Facial expressions are a form of nonverbal communication.
 The human face is extremely expressive, able to convey countless emotions without saying a word.
 And unlike some forms of nonverbal communication, facial expressions are universal.
-Human facial expression could arguably be classified into seven classes: neutral, sadness, surprise, happiness, fear, anger, contempt and disgust.
+Human facial expression could arguably be classified into seven classes: sadness, surprise, happiness, fear, anger, contempt and disgust.

 ## Objective
 Automatic Facial-expression-recognition concerns matching a face against one of above classes using machine learning and computer vision techniques.